zumbalogy/vorcheck/object-oriented/README.md

 ### Requirements

   - This should instantiate from a String.
 It should also deserialize to a String.
-This will grades to be stored in a database as a String, but act as a value object within an application
+This will allow grades to be stored in a database as a String, but act as a value object within an application
   - Equality should work properly. (`Grade.new('a') == Grade.new('A')`)
   - Sorting should work properly (e.g., `a- < a < a+`), given an Array of of `Grades`, the `array.sort` should work as expected.